silvanm/silvan50/memory-bank/systemPatterns.md

 **Data Flow:**

 1. Input images from a directory are processed by `triangle_slideshow.processor` module
-2. Triangle representations are generated for each image
+2. Triangle representations are generated for each image.
+3. **Initial Black Slide**: Before user images are added, an initial black slide (`"000_black_intro_slide"`) is created.
+It uses the triangle geometry of the alphabetically last processed user image, but all its triangle colors and dominant color(s) are set to black (`#000000`).
+This slide is always the first (index 0) in the sequence.
-3. The `Slideshow` class from `slideshow.py` manages the collection of slides
+4. The `Slideshow` class from `slideshow.py` manages the collection of slides, including the prepended black slide and then the user image slides.
-4. Triangle standardization ensures all slides have the same number of triangles
+5. Triangle standardization ensures all slides have the same number of triangles.
-5. Transitions between slides are created using the Hungarian algorithm from `transition.py`
+6. Transitions between slides are created using the Hungarian algorithm from `transition.py`.
-6. The complete slideshow with transitions is serialized to JSON format
+7. The complete slideshow with transitions is serialized to JSON format (manifest file and individual slide/transition files if split).

 **Triangle Standardization:**